 Diversity also aids in creative problem-solving.
 Old issues will be tackled with a fresh perspective, and innovative new ways of doing things are enhanced.
 Provide the right training opportunities that allow a less experienced employee to grow with your business, coming to know it inside out.
 You might just have a superstar in the making on your hands – someone who’ll support and boost the success of your SME long into the future.

-An SME’s growth is dependent on its leader clearly and confidently delegating their workload.
+An SME’s growth is dependent on its leader clearly and confidently delegating workload.
 Within your team, it’s vital to have employees with strong sector expertise and experience, individuals you can trust to run their departments autonomously.

 Hire strong senior and technical staff who will complement your skillset.
 Let them help you take your business where it needs to go, so you can spend your time where it’s needed most.
 These employees will support the success of less experienced staff, empowering them to achieve more and ensuring that high-quality work is produced.